 Amy Winehouse had offers to work with George Michael, Debbie Harry, Stevie Wonder and Eminem all of which she had to turn down because of her addictions.
 Though fortunately she was able to collaborate with the Rolling Stones, Quincy Jones and most memorably Tony Bennett.
 Sadly she could have done so much more.

-Still the fact that so many artists from so many different back grounds and generations.
-Literally everyone from The Beatles to Beyonce were fans of her, speaks volumes about her talent that she could appeal to so many different and influential artists to the point where they wanted to work with her.
+Still the fact that so many artists from so many different back grounds and generations, literally everyone from The Beatles to Beyonce were fans of her, speaks volumes about her talent.

 7/ Her songs have been covered by many other artists